Published 16 September 2020 | Updated 12 October 2020

 - is the employer, or is authorised by the employer

 - has knowledge of the employer’s financial matters.

 The Attorney-General’s Department has information about making a statutory declaration and a downloadable template that employers can use.
-Go to the Attorney-General’s Department website – Complete a statutory declaration .
+Go to Complete a statutory declaration on the Attorney-General’s Department website.